On a trekking journey across Ireland, technically Irish author Ryan Murdock sets off to discover his genetic roots.

 I couldn’t help smiling at the unexpected warmth of his welcome.
 When we stepped up to the rail, two pints of Guinness had already been poured for us.
 That’s when I finally realized Ireland had never felt like a foreign country on the western fringes of Europe, because throughout our journey we had never once been treated like strangers.
 It felt like going home.

-- Ryan Murdock is Outpost Editor-at-Large (Europe) and the author of Vagabond Dreams: Road Wisdom from Central America.
+- Ryan Murdock is an editor-at-large for Outpost and author of Vagabond Dreams: Road Wisdom from Central America.